neuralix/google_evolution/README.md

 You need to adjust these for better performance.

 2. Used CIFAR10 is image file directory.
 It's not {CIFAR-10 {python,Matlab,binary} version.
 You should convert it to conventional image files.
-It you want it, you have to use your proper dataloader.
+It you don't want it, you have to use your proper dataloader.

 ## Implemented network
 ![alt](fig_network.png)